 Trains with strap-on boosters and the core stage of the 8A91 No. B1-2 rocket designated for the launch of Object D arrived at Tyuratam on April 5 and 10, respectively.
 (537) The launch was originally planned for April 20 to mark birthday of Vladimir Lenin, the founder of the USSR, but it was later postponed.
 (645)

 By April 22, everything was finally ready for launch, including a draft of the official statement to be released to the world two or three hours after the satellite would successfully reach orbit.

-A 8A91 rocket with the Object D No. 1 satellite lifted off from Site 1 in Tyuratam on April 27, 1958, at 10:01 Moscow Time.
-(509) The vehicle was climbing normally for about a minute and a half, then suddenly disintegrated into multiple flaming fragments and plunged to the ground.
+The 8A91 rocket with the Object D No. 1 satellite lifted off from Site 1 in Tyuratam on April 27, 1958, at 10:01 Moscow Time.
+(509) The vehicle was climbing normally for about a minute and a half, then it suddenly disintegrated into multiple flaming fragments and plunged to the ground.